At LifeChanger we are committed to protecting the privacy of the information that we collect about you during your time with our service.

-Quality of the Information that we hold
+Quality of the Information we hold

 We take reasonable steps to ensure that the personal information that we collect, use or disclose is relevant, accurate, complete and up to date.
 If at any time you wish to update your personal information, you can do so by contacting our Privacy Officer (details below).

-Security of the Information that we hold
+Security of the Information we hold

 We take reasonable steps to protect the personal information that we hold from misuse, loss, interference and from unauthorised access, modification and disclosure.